Frequently Asked Questions

-Recognizing our responsibility to our learners, faculty, and staff and based upon best available information, PCE has decided that our Spring Oncology Conference Series will be converted to virtual meetings.
+Recognizing our responsibility to our learners, faculty, and staff, and based upon best available information, we have converted our Fall Oncology and Series 3 Symposia to virtual meetings.

 What does this mean?

-- You can now participate in the Spring Oncology Conference Series virtually, from the comfort of your home or office.
+- You can now participate in all our meetings virtually, from the comfort of your home or office.

-- The agenda for the meeting remains the same.
+- The agenda for the meetings will be the same format.
 You can still earn your CE/CME credits as well as pharmacology credits.

 - The learning experience will be "as if you were there."
 Same great faculty and moderators with whom to interact and ask questions.